 Wearing a blouse and slacks every day can get boring.
 When you want a change, make sure to add some business casual dresses and skirts into your wardrobe.

 The dress you choose shouldn’t make you look like you’re headed to the beach, and it also shouldn’t make you seem like you just came out of the club.
-It might sound old-fashioned, but stick with the fingertip rule—avoid dresses that end above your fingertips when your hands are at your side.
+It might sound old-fashioned, but stick with the fingertip rule – avoid dresses that end above your fingertips when your hands are at your side.
 Dresses with spaghetti straps or a plunging neckline are also a no-no.

 The color or pattern of your dress all depends on your personal style.
 Pairing your dress with a blazer can boost the formality of any casual-looking dress.

 If you feel like wearing a skirt, just make sure it’s just slightly above the knee, or even below it.
 Pencil, A-line, and pleated skirts are your best bets.
 Tuck your blouse into your skirt, top it off with a blazer, and you’ll have the perfect business casual look.
+When paired correctly, even midi skirts make a great option.

 Shopping for Business Casual Shoes